wireapp/wire-server-deploy/offline/wiab-staging.md

 When cert-manager performs HTTP-01 self-checks inside the cluster, traffic can hairpin:

 - Pod → Node → host public IP → DNAT → Node → Ingress

+> **Note**: Using Let's encrypt with `cert-manager` requires internet access ([to at least `acme-v02.api.letsencrypt.org`](https://letsencrypt.org/docs/acme-protocol-updates/)) to issue TLS certs.
+If you have chosen to keep the network private i.e. `private_deployment=true` for the VMs when applying nftables rules aka no internet access to VMs, then we need to make a temporary exception for this.
+>
+> To add a nftables masquerading rule for all outgoing traffic run the following command on the `adminhost` or make a similar change in your firewall:
+>
+> ```bash
+>   # Host WAN interface name
+>   INF_WAN=enp41s0
+>   sudo nft insert rule ip nat POSTROUTING position 0 \
+>     oifname $INF_WAN \
+>     counter masquerade \
+>     comment "wire-masquerade-for-letsencrypt"
+> ```
+>
+> If you are using a different implementation than nftables then please ensure Internet access to VMs.

 In NAT/bridge setups (for example, using `virbr0` on the host):